 Key takeaways

-• Zolpidem tartrate, commonly known as Ambien, is a medication used to treat insomnia.
+Zolpidem tartrate, commonly known as Ambien, is a medication used to treat insomnia.
 However, it may not be suitable for everyone due to side effects like next-day drowsiness, dizziness, and complex sleep behaviors.

-• Switching from zolpidem to an alternative should involve a healthcare provider to discuss all health conditions, potential withdrawal symptoms, medication interactions, and the continuation of healthy sleep habits.
+Switching from zolpidem to an alternative should involve a healthcare provider to discuss all health conditions, potential withdrawal symptoms, medication interactions, and the continuation of healthy sleep habits.

-Zolpidem is typically used for short-term treatment of insomnia, which takes about two to six weeks.
+Zolpidem tartrate (brand name Ambien) is a commonly used prescription medication used to treat insomnia.
+It works to suppress the part of the central nervous system that maintains wakefulness.
 Zolpidem is available as immediate-release tablets, extended-release tablets (Ambien CR), sublingual tablets, and capsules.
-Depending on the form of zolpidem, the immediate-release form is prescribed to help people fall asleep at night (sleep onset), while the extended-release form is used to help people fall asleep and stay asleep through the night (sleep maintenance).
+The immediate-release form is prescribed to help people fall asleep at night (sleep onset), while the extended-release form is used to help people fall asleep and stay asleep through the night (sleep maintenance).

 RELATED: How much is zolpidem tartrate (Ambien) without insurance?